 All university employees assigned to the Data Governance Program are to consider any associated responsibilities as part of their regular job duties, not as assignments in addition to their regular job.
 Supervisors of these individuals are to adjust workloads and schedules to allow for data governance activities, adding these duties to the Performance Management System when necessary.

-Council and committee representation is shown in Council and Committee Representation List, and organization is shown in Data Governance Organizational Chart.
+Council and committee representation is shown in a Council and Committee Representation List, and organization is shown in a Data Governance Organizational Chart.
 The Data Governance Program organization structure is as follows:

 developing data governance policies and procedures;